ami17355/cs1302-ce30/README.md

    | **Insertion Sort** | `O(n^2)`                     | `O(n^2)`                   | `O(n^2)`  | Yes        |
    | **QuickSort**      | `O(n*log(n))`                | `O(n^2)`                   | `O(n^2)`  | No         |

-1. **NEXT GROUP MEMBER:** Increase the size of your social network to **10000**.
+1. **NEXT GROUP MEMBER (DRIVER CHANGE):** Increase the size of your social network to **10000**.
    Now, write the code in `main` to sort the `users` array by user age using each of the four algorithms available in the `cs1302.sorting` package.
-For this problem, you will need use your custom `Comparator<MyFaceUser>` implementation (probably using a lambda expression) along with the standard swapper.
-You can omit the call to `printSorted` (too many users), however, you will probably want to include a call to `printStats`.
+For this problem, you will use your custom `Comparator<MyFaceUser>` created earlier along with the standard swapper.
+   You will want to include a call to `printStats` after each sorting algorithm is used.

    1. Once your code code compiles and runs, **run it a couple times**.
 Each time, does your choice of algorithm win or lose?
 Write it in your notes!